instructure/apollo-link-deep-dedup/README.md

 npm install
 ```

-Useful commands (__In the root directory of this repo__):
+Useful commands (__in the root directory of this repo__):

+- `npm run push`: runs auto lint-fixs, lint checks, tests for all packages, and git-push to the remote origin of the current branch (note: direct push to master is prohibited)
+- `npm run test`: run all tests for all packages
-- `npm run build`: creating builds for all packages
+- `npm run build`: creates builds for all packages
 - `npm run clean`: cleans up all build and compiled artifacts across all packages
 - `npm run coverage`: reports tests coverages across all packages
-- `npm run prepush`: runs lint fixing, lint checking, and tests for all packages before pushing to git origin
-- `npm run printDir`: prints the directory/file structure tree of this repo
+- `npm run printDir`: prints the directories/files structure tree of this repo